crs4/most-medicalrecords/docs/examples.rst

 To run the server launch the following commands from the main repository dir::

-    make devel # it will install dependency projects and initiliaze the database make run # it will launch the web/rest server on 0.0.0.0:9000
+    make devel # it will install dependency projects make sync # initiliaze the database
+    make run # it will launch the web/rest server on 0.0.0.0:9000

 After this, you will need to connect to `the admin page <http://localhost:9000>`_ and, after logging in using admin/admin